 The Company has had recurring net operating losses and negative cash flows from operations.
-As of September 30, 2021 and December 31, 2020, the Company had an accumulated deficit of \$176,072 and \$157,392, respectively.
-The Company was in compliance with all required covenants as of September 30, 2021, and December 31, 2020.
+As of March 31, 2022 and December 31, 2021, the Company had an accumulated deficit of \$189,024 and \$180,405, respectively.
+The Company was in compliance with all required covenants as of March 31, 2022, and December 31, 2021.
 The Company's recurring losses from operations and negative cash flows raise substantial doubt about the Company's ability to continue as a going concern within 12 months from the date that the unaudited condensed consolidated financial statements are issued.
-In addition, the coronavirus pandemic ("COVID-19" or "pandemic") has had a significant negative impact on the Company's results of operations as of September 30, 2021, and for the nine months then ended, and management expects the pandemic to continue to have a negative impact in the foreseeable future, the extent of which is uncertain and largely subject to whether the severity of the pandemic worsens, or duration lengthens.
+While the Company's business has improved and management expects this momentum to continue through the balance of 2022, the Company is still recovering from the impact of the coronavirus pandemic ("COVID-19" or "pandemic").
+As of March 31, 2022, and for the three months then ended management expects the pandemic to continue to have a negative impact in the foreseeable future, the extent of which is uncertain and largely subject to whether the severity of the pandemic worsens, or duration lengthens.
 In the event that the pandemic and the economic disruptions it has caused continue for an extended period of time, the Company cannot assure that it will remain in compliance with the financial covenants contained within its credit facilities.

 In order to continue its operations, the Company must achieve profitable operations and/or obtain additional equity or debt financing.
 Until the Company achieves profitability, management plans to fund its operations and capital expenditures with cash on hand, borrowings, and issuance of capital stock.
-On December 22, 2020, the Company issued and sold to investors 11,250,000 shares of its common stock ("December 2020 Public Offering"), par value \$0.0001 per share, at a combined offering price to the public of \$2.00 per share and warrants ("December 2020 Public Offering Warrants") to purchase up to 5,625,000 shares of common stock with an exercise price of \$2.50 per share.
-The December 2020 Public Offering Warrants have a five-year term and are exercisable immediately.
-Total gross proceeds were \$22,500.
+In December 2021, the Company issued and sold to investors 9,808,418 shares of common stock, par value \$0.0001 per share, and 3,790,755 shares of the convertible preferred stock, par value \$0.0001 per share for the total gross proceeds of \$16,999 (see "The 2021 Private Placement" in Note 14).
 In February 2021, several investors exercised an aggregate of 361,200 December 2020 Public Offering Warrants at the exercise price of \$2.50 per share.
 The total proceeds received by the Company from the December 2020 Public Offering Warrants exercises were \$903.
 Until the Company generates revenue at a level to support its cost structure, the Company expects to continue to incur substantial operating losses and net cash outflows from operating activities.